Balmoral Handicap: four for the shortlist

 Yet to finish outside of the first three in six starts, he has won twice, with his most recent success coming over a mile and a quarter at Ascot last month, where he was eased down by Cieren Fallon to win a soft ground handicap by six and a half lengths.
 The third, beaten seven and a half lengths, has won since, whilst the runner-up has also gone close.

-That win saw him shortened into the 5-1 favourite for the Cambridgeshire, but connections opted to head to Ireland instead.
+That win saw him become the 5-1 favourite for the Cambridgeshire, but connections opted to head to Ireland instead.
 Despite being sent off the 10-11 favourite in the 21-runner field, he could only manage third.

 He has raced exclusively over a mile and a quarter since being gelded in June and it remains to be seen if he has the required gears for a competitive race like this over a mile, but one imagines that he may still have something in hand off a mark of 99 and he would be dangerous to rule out should he line up for his shrewd connections.